 - Simply click on them one by one and check whether the problem is resolved or not

 Opening Chrome in safe mode allows you to know if the browser is receiving the error continuously due to third-party apps or itself having some problem.

 So once, you should open Chrome in Safe Mode and check if the problem gets solved.

 Follow the below steps:

-- After that, press Power button and hold it continuously unless company logo appears
+- After that, press the Power button and hold it continuously unless the company logo appears

 - When it occurs, release the Power key and immediately press Volume Down

 Method 4: Delete Cache storage

 You should know that cache has both pros and cons and it can lead to several issues as well.
 Even it can lower the performance of the device and other problems also.